Public Defender

 Welcome To The Official Website Of The Dallas County Public Defender's Office

 In the landmark case, Gideon v.
-Wainwright, 371 U.S. 335 (1963), the U. S. Supreme Court required that states provide attorneys to indigent defendants accused of a crime.
-The Dallas County Public Defender’s Office has been providing effective legal representation to those who cannot afford a private attorney since 1983.
-It is the largest public defender office of its kind in the entire state of Texas.
+Wainwright, 371 U.S. 335 (1963), the U. S. Supreme Court required that states provide attorneys for indigent defendants accused of a crime.
+The Dallas County Public Defender’s Office (DCPDO) has been providing effective legal representation to those who cannot afford a private retained attorney since 1983.
+It is one of the largest public defender offices of its kind in the entire state of Texas.

 As guardians of the presumption of innocence, it is our duty to protect and defend our clients and uphold the Constitutions of the United States and the great state of Texas.
 In the unsullied words of Governor Roy Barnes, “The law should be a shield for the weak and powerless, not a club for the powerful.”